jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 Four pods have already been allocated: two replicas of `P1` and two replicas of `P2`.

-First, we calculate the accumulated shortest path cost for all candidate nodes.
+First, we calculate the accumulated shortest path cost for the candidate node.
 The accumulated cost is returned as the score:

 ```go